 By now, you have inevitably heard the buzz about Chêne Gear waders.
 Our social media platforms have been inundated with messages, and we are optimistic about the excitement we are hearing from the waterfowl community.
 It’s apparent from your messages that you are eager for a high-quality wader from a brand that’s willing to stand behind their product with a substantial and significant warranty.

-The leading question we’ve gotten from you over the last 8 months has been “what makes your waders different?”.
+One of the main questions we get has been “what makes your waders different?”.
 In our previous blogs, we’ve begun answering that question systematically - examining the details of critical components like zippers, pockets, shoulder straps, boots, and boot covers.
 We have intentionally made you wait for a detailed explanation of what we believe to be the two most substantial differentiating factors about the Chêne Gear waders.
 But the time has come for us to divulge the secrets that make our waders #BuiltBetter.
 There are two substantial differences that set Chêne Gear waders apart, and in the paragraphs that follow we’re going to give you all the details.

 Chêne Gear waders are built out of nylon.
 Our nylon fabric is the highest quality, premium waterproof 4-layer nylon fabric available in the world.
 Nylon is a big deal.
 Virtually all of the breathable hunting waders on the market today are built out of a 3-layer polyester fabric.
 Nylon is better than polyester.
 It’s not bullet proof and there are certainly ways to make nylon fail, but the simple fact remains that nylon waders are significantly superior to polyester waders.
 Nylon is far more abrasion resistant, has significantly greater tensile strength, and offers a level of long-term durability that polyester lacks.